The World Heritage list

 In order to qualify as world heritage, a site has to meet a number of conditions.
 It must be a monument, area or landscape with cultural-historical and/or natural value.
 The site must have a special universal value, and must also be irreplaceable and unique.
 This all has to be proven with a hefty nomination dossier.

 The dossier of the Colonies of Benevolence was submitted in January 2017 by the Kingdom of the Netherlands in the context of international cooperation between the Netherlands and Belgium.
+During the international convention in Bahrein in 2018, the World Heritage Comité decided to refer the nomination of the Colonies of Benevolence.
+In January 2020 the dossier of the Colonies was submitted again by the Kingdom of Belgium.

 World Heritage map